o1243535241/O/readme.txt

 O ... +up if there on one kick 2, if 50% you see somone almost make evil and O is triger ....

-O .... fire is 4 cross goes on fire so 4 + 4 = 0 but also can be 8, first o between reality and no - virtuality, vikings use O for life and was normal life, second is just tibet symbol and not be fanat and make some fasism shit, svastic by borders make 8 and can be alg how emulate O, from red house fanat of this ssymbol like before fanat is dictator and same story about childs, i think wwe people write to gov and gov collect our writings of O and use for self play and dont see that by O between reality and no - virtuality, maybe some recomend him make svastic plan to make O but vvikings live normal using O so maybe if O unbroken the one method to make evil is svastic, and if evil have O/gravity/ai/moment/computer/adappter evil analize our braine/mental sytuation to the symbol of svastic and make hate again to this symbol when we need logical desccribe him and understood if svastic make O ..... evil have plan of hate normal symbols, weeding O if by O between sex and no - friendship ..... and many another .... investigate svastic but logic and try run O/ai .... and + teachings how evil atack .....
+O .... fire is 4 cross goes on fire so 4 + 4 = 0 but also can be 8, first o between reality and no - virtuality, vikings use O for life and was normal life, second is just tibet symbol and not be fanat and make some fasism shit, svastic by borders make 8 and can be alg how emulate O, from red house fanat of this ssymbol like before fanat is dictator and same story about childs, maybe some recomend him make svastic plan to make O but vvikings live normal using O so maybe if O unbroken the one method to make evil is svastic, and if evil have O/gravity/ai/moment/computer/adappter evil analize our braine/mental sytuation to the symbol of svastic and make hate again to this symbol when we need logical desccribe him and understood if svastic make O ..... evil have plan of hate normal symbols, weeding O if by O between sex and no - friendship ..... and many another .... investigate svastic but logic and try run O/ai .... and + teachings how evil atack .....

 O ... also 1 hhave 1 balanced symbols 2-2 ....
 1+2+3+4+5 = 15 and 33333 == 15 ..... this can be connection 5/pentagram with O by same we can understood why 2 have 2 .... and generate with dry/short pricipe all symbols of O ...